 Project Luangwa Needs:

-- Updated Nov 2012: Black or blue ball point pens.
+- Updated March 2014: Black or blue ball point pens.
 Pencil cases.
 Sharpeners and erasers.
 Special pencils – soft B series pencils for art or hard H series pencils for technical drawing.
 A4 Lined paper for files.
 Phillips School Atlases- we need atlases suitable for Grade 9 kids and above.
 Atlases must contain sections on ocean currents, population & climate.
 Collins English Language Thesaurus.
 Reference books and encyclopedias for libraries – for both primary & secondary schools.
 Maths, Biology, Chemistry, Physics O’level/GCSE text books in English only please.
+For Pre-Schools: building bricks, early learning counting resources “ethic dolls/rag dolls”, play pots and pans, plastic fruit and so on.
+For the Girls: sanitowry towels, bras in good conditions, new knickers (age 8-12), knitting needles, crochets, fabric, wool, etc. .
 As needs change regularly, please check here for the latests items needed, and advise on what to bring and NOT TO BRING.

 - Books for African Children – please read this page for suggestions

 iSchool in South Luangwa: supplying local schools with ZeduPads, a tablet-like device containing the whole of Primary Zambia curriculum